ginestra/sotb-website/README.md

 - figure out how to make the design more interesting?
 - add interaction through better hover states, transitions, animations
 - ensure ServiceWorker and Manifest are as we want them
+- We may have dual speakers.
+How do we present them on the website?
-- figure out how to go Push notifications
+- figure out how to go Push notifications (last priority)

 # Build pipeline